 Becoming an Intelligence Analyst

 While the requirements for becoming an intelligence analyst vary depending on the specific area in which they work, in general, most intelligence analysis positions will require that an applicant hold at least a bachelor’s degree.

-An advanced degree, such as a Master’s in Strategic Intelligence and Analysis, is often required in order to reach more senior positions or leadership roles.
+An advanced degree, such as a Master’s in Security and Intelligence Studies, is often required in order to reach more senior positions or leadership roles.
 Earning such a degree provides professionals with the technical and practical skills needed to rise in the ranks and ultimately become a leader in this field.

-Studying strategic intelligence and analysis at the graduate level also arms professionals with a deeply analytical skill set that can be applied to a broad range of fields.
-At Northeastern, for example, students are offered the opportunity to dive deeply into a particular area of interest by pursuing one of several concentrations, including Analysis for Homeland Security, Intelligence Community Operations and Analysis, and Remote Sensing among others.
+Studying strategic intelligence at the graduate level also arms professionals with a deeply analytical skillset that can be applied to a broad range of fields.
+At Northeastern, for example, students are offered the opportunity to dive deeply into a particular area of interest by pursuing one of several concentrations, including Strategic Intelligence & Analysis, Homeland Security & Emergency Management, and Corporate Security Management.

 Additionally, students in Northeastern’s program have the ability to put theory to practice by participating in Northeastern’s experiential learning opportunities.
 Throughout the program, students are given these unique chances to network with professionals in the strategic intelligence field, as well as learn from industry-leading faculty each time they enter the classroom.
 Working professionals in the program may also choose to collaborate with their employer to develop a project that addresses a key business need in order to apply their learning to a real-world problem.

 If you’re considering starting a rewarding career as an intelligence analyst, developing the skills that you’ll need to thrive in the field is an important first step.
-Learn more about Northeastern’s Master of Arts in Strategic Intelligence and Analysis and explore how this degree can help set you on a path toward success.
+Learn more about Northeastern’s Master of Arts in Security and Intelligence Studies and explore how this degree can help set you on a path toward success.